 The sacramental life of the children of the Catholic tradition is an important component of the religion program at SFCS.
 Preparations for the sacraments of Reconciliation and Eucharist form the core of instruction in Grade 2.
 Parents are required to be active partners in the preparation of their children for these sacraments.
 The sacraments of Reconciliation and Eucharist are only conferred to students baptized in the Roman Catholic tradition.
 If your child is not Catholic and would like to become Catholic, the school offers RCIC through the religion program for students over the age of 7.
 Please contact Mr. Clayton Cobb at the beginning of the school year.

-ACADEMIC EDUCATION
+Academics

 Early Childhood & Primary (Pre-K-3rd)

 In the primary grades, great emphasis is placed on reading and mathematics.
 Reading skills are developed and expanded through a Language Arts Program of studies in English, penmanship, vocabulary, spelling, and library skills.
 Mathematics is presented in a manner designed to develop skills in mathematical reasoning and creative problem solving.
-Other subjects (e. g., social livingart, music, physical education) are presented in ways that contribute to the social aspects of the child's growth in the early years of development and education.
+Other subjects (e. g., social living, art, music, physical education) are presented in ways that contribute to the social aspects of the child's growth in the early years of development and education.
 SFCS also teaches cursive writing in the 2nd grade.

 Upper Elementary & Middle School (4th – 8th)

-The curriculum in these grades include state required courses in English, mathematics, spelling, science, social studies read.
+The curriculum in these grades include state required courses in English, mathematics, and reading, as well as spelling, science, social studies.
 It also includes special courses such as art, music, library, computer, physical education, and Spanish.
 Emphasis is placed on developing self-reliance and acceptance of responsibilities in order for a smooth transition from SFCS to high school.
 For this reason, sixth and seventh grades are departmentalized.